luangjokaj/wordpressify/README.md

 ```

 **WINDOWS USERS**
-- If you are running Windows, PHP has to be installed and configured.
-Check the [gulp-connect-php](https://www.npmjs.com/package/gulp-connect-php) documentation.

 We prepared a video screencast **demonstrating the installation processs using a Windows** operating system, you can find it here: [How to install WordPressify on Windows?](https://www.wordpressify.co/windows-installation/)
 Or check out this tutorial on [Medium](https://medium.com/@marcus.supernova/how-to-install-wordpressify-on-windows-4b78a801165b).